SARUS-UDES/darknet_ros/README.md

 This means that you need to check the compute capability (version) of your GPU.
 You can find a list of supported GPUs in CUDA here: [CUDA - WIKIPEDIA](https://en.wikipedia.org/wiki/CUDA#Supported_GPUs).
 Simply find the compute capability of your GPU and add it into darknet_ros/CMakeLists.txt.
 Simply add a similar line like

     -O3 -gencode arch=compute_62,code=sm_62

+### Minimal setup

+To test this node with Tiny YOLOv2, set the topic which your camera images are being published to in `darknet_ros/config/ros.yaml` and run `roslaunch darknet_ros darknet_ros.launch`.
+You can view the detection image with rviz or with `rosrun image_view image_view image:=/darknet_ros/detection_image`, or by setting `others/enable_opencv` to true in `darknet_ros/config/ros.yaml`.

 ### Download weights